Ammonites in the Bible

 Verse ConceptsFalse GodsBaal Worship, HistoryPolytheismServing AsherahGod's People Sinning

-The {Ammonites} crossed the Jordan to fight also against Judah, Benjamin, and the house of Ephraim; and Israel was very distressed.
+The Ammonites crossed the Jordan to fight with Judah, Benjamin, and Ephraim.
+Israel suffered greatly.

 Verse Conceptsenemies, of Israel and JudahAttacking